Long time universality of black-hole lasers: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we have studied the time evolution of a realistic model of a black-hole laser.
 We have confirmed and extended results from previous works dealing with the idealized flat-profile configuration.
-We have computed the spectrum of linear instabilities and found a behavior similar to that described in the literature except for appearance here of a novel mode that makes the system unstable for any nonzero cavity length.
-In the nonlinear regime, there is also a phase diagram for the long-time behavior in which the system either goes to the ground state by evaporating the horizons or to the CES regime, suggesting a form of universality for the long-time behavior of a black-hole laser.
+We have computed the spectrum of linear instabilities and found a behavior similar to that described in the literature, except for the appearance here of a novel mode that makes the system unstable for any nonzero cavity length.
+In the nonlinear regime, there is also a phase diagram for the long-time behavior in which the system either goes to the ground state or to the CES state, suggesting a form of universality for the long-time behavior of a black-hole laser.
 Actually, the CES state provides the closest counterpart of an actual optical laser device, as discussed in Ref. \cite{deNova2016}.

 In order to reach a deeper understanding of the long-time dynamics, we have developed a complementary deterministic model, based on the sudden introduction of an attractive square well within a homogeneous subsonic flowing condensate, with no horizons present.
 We have studied the associated long-time phase diagram and observed a perfect agreement with that of the corresponding black-hole laser configurations for the same background flow.
-This implies a stronger form of robustness with respect to the initial condition, which extends beyond the BHL scenarios described in the literature.
+This implies a stronger form of robustness with respect to the transient that goes beyond the BHL scenarios described in the literature.

 From the gravitational analog perspective, the unambiguous observation of the black-hole laser effect still represents an ongoing challenge in the field.
-The present work provides a description of the expected properties of the black-hole laser dynamics as we are able to isolate it in our model from the Bogoliubov-Cherenkov background.
-Thus, the results here provided can serve as a basis for future theoretical studies trying to provide a distinctive signature of black-hole lasing in an actual experimental setup.
-Furthermore, since we have observed that the nonlinear regime is quite independent of the transient details, we also expect that the results of this work can be useful for the study of the nonlinear behavior of the stimulated Bogoliubov-Cherenkov wave.
+The present work provides a description of the genuine properties of the black-hole laser dynamics as we are able to isolate it in our model from the Bogoliubov-Cherenkov background.
+Thus, the results here reported can serve as a basis for future theoretical studies trying to identify a distinctive signature of black-hole lasing in an actual experimental setup.
+Furthermore, since we have observed that the long-time regime is quite independent of the transient details, we also expect that the results of this work can be useful for the study of the nonlinear behavior of the stimulated Bogoliubov-Cherenkov wave.